tomsennett/UPYOURS/README.md

-# UPYOURS.js
+# UPYOURS

-**UPYOURS** (short for "Update Yourself") is a lightweight JavaScript framework designed to add dynamic interactivity to your web pages with minimal boilerplate and no custom syntax to learn.
-Inspired by game development principles, UPYOURS makes it easy to add and remove behaviors from elements by simply adding or removing CSS classes.
+**UPYOURS** (short for "Update Yourself") is a lightweight JavaScript framework for adding real-time interactivity to a web page using a global update loop.
+Simply define a function for a CSS selector, and each frame, all matching elements will run that function.
+UPYOURS is inspired by game development engines and best suited for small projects, prototyping, and simple games that run directly in the DOM.

 ## Key Features